CKalitin/ckalitin.github.io/_posts/2025-07-08-canada-space-industry.md

 I have [written extensively](https://ckalitin.github.io/space/2024/08/12/extrapolating-demand-firefly.html) about the 1-ton class launch vehicles like Firefly's Alpha in the past, so a Neuron instantly actived in my mind when I saw they were aiming for 500 kg, instead of something lower like the ~100 kg capacity of Astra's Rocket 3.3.

 In short, most payloads will not use the full payload capacity of 500 kg.
+Looking at the payload mass distribution of Electron launches we see that there isn't much merit in going about XXX kg.
+The exception is for constellations that contain satellites with high individual masses or launching heavier individual satellites - not many of these exist.
+I go into far more detail in my blog post [Extrapolating Demand and Competition for the 1-ton Rocket Class](https://ckalitin.github.io/space/2024/08/12/extrapolating-demand-firefly.html), which [Peter Beck responded to](https://x.com/Peter_J_Beck/status/1823128548581994792)!

 3. Examine the LV Strategy